kevindermot99/AppSetup/AppSetup.md

     > *Tip: Make sure you do phase 2 after phase 1. otherwise you will have no progress.*

 ### VII.
 Manifest
-- Make your app a standalone PWA by adding manifest requirements to make sure users can install this app directry in there devices to use it as any other apps
+- Make your app a standalone PWA by adding manifest requirements to make sure users can install this app directly in there devices to use it as any other apps

     > Tip: Use `npx` instead of `npm` to execute packages without installing them. good for storage managment, use create react app to get manifest files right away.